nilsmehlhorn/blog/posts/react-rxjs-pagination/index.md

 description: 'Build a reusable pagination with React an RxJS for filtering and sorting dynamic data'
 ---

-In a previous post I've developed a [pagination data source for Angular](https://nils-mehlhorn.de/posts/angular-material-pagination-datasource) with RxJS.
-Now recently I've started working with React which is a nice change of scenery.
-I've had to learn quite a few things about the framework. -- other things I could transfer (lead to reactivity)
+Recently I've increasingly started working with React which is a nice change of scenery.
+I've had to learn quite a few things about the framework while I was able to re-use basic web development skills (HTML, (S)CSS, JavaScript/TypeScript) and transfer some concepts like component-orientation.
+Glancing at React hooks I also hoped to profit off of my experience with reactive programming - but that didn't really turn out to be the case and here's why.

-Using Angular made me learn RxJS and its underlying reactive concepts of observables.
+Using Angular made me learn RxJS and its underlying concept of observables.
 The nice thing here is that RxJS and reactive programming in general is fundamentally decoupled from any framework - it's a generic paradigm that you can apply in all sorts of domains where you're dealing with asynchronous problems.

 > RxJS is a library for composing asynchronous and event-based programs by using observable sequences.
 It provides one core type, the Observable, satellite types (Observer, Schedulers, Subjects) and operators inspired by Array#extras (map, filter, reduce, every, etc) to allow handling asynchronous events as collections. -- [RxJS Docs](https://rxjs.dev/guide/overview)